 Use the same credentials you use to login to your HP iLO server's online interface to authenticate with the event monitor.

 In this tutorial, we showed you how to begin monitoring your HP iLO Servers with FrameFlow.
 We went over how to add your iLO server as a network device and showed you the available monitoring options.
+Refer to our HP iLO Event Monitor reference guide for more documentation on this event monitor.
 Stop by the Features section of our website for new tutorials coming soon!More Tutorials